yesyesyeswe/TensorRT-LLM-profiling/README.md

 [allreducePlugin.cpp Modification Example](https://github.com/yesyesyeswe/TensorRT-LLM/blob/82239824ab19695c5459035d8e05ecdfadfa51f8/cpp/tensorrt_llm/plugins/ncclPlugin/allreducePlugin.cpp#L395-L473)

 **Why is this needed?**
 The standard TensorRT-LLM build does not output per-operation communication latency and timestamps.
-The modification injects logging logic into `allreducePlugin.cpp` to record:
+The modification injects logging logic into `allreducePlugin.cpp` to record Communication Data sizes
-- Kernel start/end timestamps
-- Data size
-- Latency

 The benchmark tool relies on these logs (saved as `comm_bs{...}.csv`) to correlate communication events with other metrics.